How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 TEAM: _______________ Challenge [N] — [Find / Solve / Create] [Challenge description] Points: [X] Time estimate: [X] min Proof required: [Photo / Answer / Video] Hint (costs 1 point): [Hint text] Submit to: [Channel / Email / QR code] Next clue location: [Revealed after submission] OR [Provided on card]

 Print on colored card stock — each team gets a different color.
-Makes sorting submissions faster.
+Makes sorting submissions much faster.

 Virtual Hunt Submission Thread